 Gerald genta has left behind a trail of design that includes some of the most iconic timepieces in history.
 The ones we have listed are just some of the designs from Genta.

 Under his name, Genta made the Big Sonnerie Tourbillon, at the time the most complicated watch in the world.
 In addition to the stepped octagonal case, there were also eight examples produced and the complications present in the movement.
 The minute repeater of the movement reproduced the strokes of the Big Ben through the use of four gongs.

-The famous collection Octo di former Ceo of takes up the concept of the octagonal case, revisiting it in a more sporty and minimal way.
+The famous collection Octo di Bulgari takes up the concept of the octagonal case, revisiting it in a more sporty and minimal way.